-Our experiments consider images, which are 2-dimensional grids with 4-neighborhood.
-The dataset comprises of 6 different images of varying sizes.
+Our experiments consider images, which are 2-dimensional grids with vertex neighborhood of size~4.
+The data set comprises of 6 different images of varying sizes.
 We consider a large image of size $5616 \times 3744$ and recursively scale into a smaller image of half the width and half the height maintaining the aspect ratio.
 Therefore, the size of each image is four times smaller than the size of the previous image.
-We restrict to anisotropic uniform-weighted total variation to compare with Chambolle et al.~\cite{chambolle2009total} but our algorithms works as well with weighted total variation, which is standard in computer vision, and on any graph with SFM oracles.
+We restrict to anisotropic uniform-weighted total variation to compare with~\citet{chambolle2009total} but our algorithms work as well with weighted total variation, which is standard in computer vision, and on any graph with SFM oracles.
 Therefore, the unweighted total variation is

 where $\lambda$ is a regularizing constant for solving the total variation problem in \eq{tv}.